 The information button might also appear before the version.
 When you click the information button, Unity displays information about the package (for example, if the package version you requested does not match the version installed).

 For Unity packages, a lock icon () appears before the version number when an installed feature setA feature set is a collection of related packages that you can use to achieve specific results in the Unity Editor.
 You can manage feature sets directly in Unity’s Package Manager.
 More info See in Glossary requires the selected package.
 It prevents you from accidentally changing the version of the package so the feature set continues to work effectively.

 (C) The registry that hosts the package and the package author (Unity packages only), or the package publisher (Asset Store).

-The display name.
+(D) The package name.

 The Package Manager window displays the following values:

-|Preview||state||This package is at an early stage of the release cycle.
+This version of the package is at an earlier stage of development, but Unity guarantees to release it by the end of the LTS release cycle.
 It might not have complete documentation, or it might not be fully validated by either the development team or Unity’s Quality Assurance team.